boredazfcuk/docker-icloudpd/README.md

 ## MANDATORY ENVIRONMENT VARIABLES

-**apple_id**: This is the Apple ID that wil lbe used when downloading files
+**apple_id**: This is the Apple ID that wil lbe used when downloading files.

 ## DEFAULT ENVIRONMENT VARIABLES

 **apple_password**: This is the password for the Apple ID account named above.
 This is needed to generate an authentication token.
 If this variable exists it will be used as the password when downloading files, but you will be prompted with a delayed warning that you should switch to a keyring based authentication.
 To use keyring based authentication, set the variable to **usekeyring** or omit it entirely..
 When keyring based authentication is enabled, the script will check for the presence of the keyring file.
 If it is not there, the script will pause with a warning for 5mins before exiting.
 Please connect to the container and run the /usr/local/bin/sync-icloud.sh command manually to start the process of saving your password to the keyring.
 This will invoke 2FA and Apple will text a confirmation code which needs to be entered.
 You may also be asked to generate a new 2FA cookie afterwards.
 If this variable is not set, it will default to 'usekeyring'.

 **user**: This is name of the user account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user on the host system for which you want to download files for.
 This user will be set as the owner of all downloaded files.
-If this variable is not set, it will default to 'user'
+If this variable is not set, it will default to 'user'.

 **user_id**: This is the User ID number of the above user account.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same ID number as the user's ID on the host system.
 This will avoid permissions issues if syncing to your host's home directory.
-If this variable is not set, it will default to '1000'
+If this variable is not set, it will default to '1000'.

 **group**: This is name of the group account that you wish to create within the container.
 This can be anything you choose, but ideally you would set this to match the name of the user's primary group on the host system.
 This This group will be set as the group for all downloaded files.
-If this variable is not set, it will default to 'group'
+If this variable is not set, it will default to 'group'.

 **group_id**: This is the Group ID number of the above group.
 This can be any number that isn't already in use.
 Ideally, you should set this to be the same Group ID number as the user's primary group on the host system.
-If this variable is not set, it will default to '1000'
+If this variable is not set, it will default to '1000'.

 **force_gid**: If this variable is set it will allow the group to be created with a pre-existing group id.
 This may be handy if your group id clashes with a system group insude the docker container, however, if may have undesired permissions issues.
-Please use with caution
+Please use with caution.

 **TZ**: This is the local timezone and is required to calculate timestamps.
-If this variable is not set, it will default to Coordinated Universal Time 'UTC'
+If this variable is not set, it will default to Coordinated Universal Time 'UTC'.

 **download_path**: This is the directory to which files will be downloaded from iCloud.
-If this variable is not set, it will default to "/home/${user}/iCloud"
+If this variable is not set, it will default to "/home/${user}/iCloud".

 **synchronisation_interval**: This is the number of seconds between syncronisations.
 It can be set to the following periods: 43200 (12hrs), 86400 (24hrs), 129600 (36hrs), 172800 (48hrs) and 604800 (7 days).
 If this variable is not set to one of these values, it will default to 86400 seconds.
 Since the release of iOS14 Apple seems to configured a maximum limit to the number of authentications per 2FA cookie to around 26.
 This would mean re-confirming 2FA authentication daily if the synchronisation interval was set to 1hr.

 **synchronisation_delay**: This is the number of minutes to delay the first synchronisation.
 This is so that you can stagger the synchronisations of multiple containers.
 If this value is not set.
 It will default to 0.

 **notification_days**: This is number of days until cookie expiration for which to generate notifications.
-This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration
+This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.

 **authentication_type**: This is the type of authentication that is enabled on your iCloud account.
 Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
-If this variable is not set, it will default to '2FA'
+If this variable is not set, it will default to '2FA'.

 **directory_permissions**: This specifies the permissions to set on the directories in your download destination.
-If this variable is not set, it will default to 750
+If this variable is not set, it will default to 750.

 **file_permissions**: This specifies the permissions to set on the files in your download destination.
-If this variable is not set, it will default to 640
+If this variable is not set, it will default to 640.

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
 If this variable is not set, it will set {:%Y/%m/%d} as the default.
-Use **none** to download to a flat file structure
+Use **none** to download to a flat file structure.

 **download_notifications**: This variable specifies whether notifications with a short summary should be sent for file downloads.
-If this variable is not set, it will default to **True**
+If this variable is not set, it will default to **True**.

 **delete_notifications**: This variable specifies whether notifications with a short summary should be sent for file deletions.
-If this variable is not set, it will default to **True**
+If this variable is not set, it will default to **True**.

 **set_exif_datetime**: Write the DateTimeOriginal exif tag from file creation date.
-If this variable is not set, it will default to **False**
+If this variable is not set, it will default to **False**.

 **auto_delete**: Scans the "Recently Deleted" folder and deletes any files found in there.
 (If you restore the photo in iCloud, it will be downloaded again).
-If this variable is not set, it will default to **False**
+If this variable is not set, it will default to **False**.

 **photo_size**: Image size to download.
 Can be set to original, medium or thumb.
-If this variable is not set, it will default to **original**
+If this variable is not set, it will default to **original**.

 **skip_live_photos**: If this is set, it will skip downloading liver photos.
-If this variable is not set, it will default to **False**
+If this variable is not set, it will default to **False**.

 **live_photo_size**: Live photo file size to download.
 Can be set to original, medium or thumb.
 If skip_live_photos is set, this setting is redundant.
-If this variable is not set, it will default to **original**
+If this variable is not set, it will default to **original**.

 **skip_videos**: If this is set, it will skip downloading videos.
-If this variable is not set, it will default to **False**
+If this variable is not set, it will default to **False**.

 **recent_only**: Set this variable to an integer number to only download this many recently added photos.
 If this variable is not set, it will default to downloading all photos.